Xiangyi1996/PPNet-PyTorch/README.md

 ```

 ## References
-Parts of this code are based on [PANet](https://github.com/kaixin96/PANet)
+Part of our code are based on [PANet](https://github.com/kaixin96/PANet)